KHALED AL-MASRI, Assistant Professor, Section Head

 Application Process for the Major

-Applicants for a Special Major in Arabic must consult with the Arabic section head and be approved by the relevant faculty members and the department of Modern Languages and Literatures.
+Applicants for a Special Major in Arabic Studies must consult with the Arabic section head and be approved by the relevant faculty members and the department of Modern Languages and Literatures.

 International Baccalaureate Credit